To Live And Die In L.A. (1985)

 LOCATION: 52 Discovery, Irvine, CA 92618

 Tony attends a charity ball at the Walt Disney Concert Hall near downtown Los Angeles.
+The same building appears in the film “Fracture.”
 The unmistakable design is the work of legendary architect Frank Gehry.

 ironman3